Logo BusinessBecause - The business school voice

 When it comes to delivery, learning can be described as either synchronous or asynchronous.

 Synchronous programs are where learning is done in a live, instant setting.
 This may be, for instance, through Zoom seminars or virtual classrooms.
 Asynchronous programs, meanwhile, are completed at your own pace at your time of choosing.
-These may range from interactive case studies, lecture recordings, as well as group work outside of scheduled hours.
+Learning may range from interactive case studies to lecture recordings, as well as group work outside of scheduled hours.

 Few schools definitively opt for synchronous or asynchronous—the majority will choose a hybrid of the two.
 Some programs even offer in-person components too, inviting students to campus for seminars or orientation weeks.

-Since business schools were forced to quickly adapt and move online during the pandemic, there has been a surge in the EdTech innovations at business schools.
-This means many master's programs are offering more unique forms of learning such as gamification, more engaging and interactive virtual content, or even campuses in the Metaverse.
+Since business schools were forced to quickly adapt and move online during the pandemic, EdTech innovations have begun a core component of life at the world's business schools.
+As this continues to develop, many master's programs are offering more unique forms of learning such as gamification, more engaging and interactive virtual content, or even campuses in the Metaverse.

 Online masters degrees | What are the benefits